W-Sitting

 - If you notice a kiddo just prefers to sit in the W-position most of the day, has trouble keeping up with classmates in the playground and/or struggles with tasks in class – these are the kids that need onward referral.

-Food for thought: more and more we are seeing in the literature, especially in adults, its not HOW you sit, but HOW MUCH you sit that leads to problems.
-There is also more evidence to suggest that children are becoming more sedentary earlier in life..but that’s a blog for another day.
+Food for thought: More and more we are seeing in the literature, especially in adults, it’s not HOW you sit but HOW LONG you sit that leads to problems.
+There is also more evidence to suggest that children are becoming more sedentary earlier in life… but that’s a blog for another day!

 - Altinel, L., Köse, K. C., Aksoy, Y., Işik, C., Erğan, V., & Ozdemir, A. (2007).
 Hip rotation degrees, intoeing problem, and sitting habits in nursery school children: An analysis of 1,134 cases.
 Acta Orthopaedica Et Traumatologica Turcica, 41(3), 190.